red-pencil/curriculum-vitae/index.md

 Sep 2013 - Feb 2014 \| Beijing, China

 - User Research Center
-- Researched on user's behavior towards a variety of consumer electronics.
+- Researched on user's behavior towards a variety of consumer electronics, in User Research Center.
 - Developed the preliminary design of the next generation smart devices.